Human-Oriented-ATP/automatic-proof-generalization/README.md

 lake exe cache get
 ```

 in the terminal to download the dependencies.

 The relevant examples are in the `Demo.lean` file in the top-level directory of this folder.

+### Troubleshooting
+If the lean files take more than a couple of minutes to run, try cleaning the cache with `lake clean` and then redownloading with `lake exe cache get`.